carpentries-incubator/fair-bio-practice/_episodes/07-files-organization.md

 > ## After you have a plan
 > Your naming conventions might need some adjustments as the project progresses.
 Don't despair, just document it!
-{: .callout}
+> If you change the strategy, document it and update the files which followed the old convention {: .callout}

 ## Backup your project files and folders